purpleidea/flabbergast/flabbergast-manual.md

 There are several amendment attributes, not all of which can be used in all contexts:

- - `:`, followed by an expression, simply defines an attribute to be the supplied expression.
+ - `:`, followed by an expression, defines an attribute to be the supplied expression.
 If there previously was an attribute of the same name, it is discarded.
  - `: Required` creates an attribute that is always an error.
 This can be thought of as an _abstract_ attribute, in the C++/Java/C# terminology.
 This is not permitted during instantiation.
  - `: Drop` deletes an attribute.
 The attribute must already exist, so this is not valid when declaring a new template.
  - `+`, followed by an identifier, then `:`, followed by an expression, will replace an attribute but allows the previous value to be bound to the identifier supplied.
 The attribute must already exist, so this is not valid when declaring a new template.